-Each holder of shares of our common stock is entitled to receive such dividends and other distributions in cash, stock or property as may be declared by our Board of Directors from time to time out of our assets or funds legally available for dividends or other distributions.
+Each holder of shares of our common stock is entitled to receive such dividends and other distributions in cash, stock or property as may be declared by the Board from time to time out of our assets or funds legally available for dividends or other distributions.
 These rights are subject to the preferential rights of the holders of our preferred stock, if any, and any contractual limitations on our ability to declare and pay dividends.